 “When do you think they might arrive?”
 Valentina asked, a twinge of excitement in her voice.

 “Hard to tell,” Wilhelm said.
-“Orion never got off the drawing board for us, but assuming that their calculations only have minimal errors… they’ll arrive five days before we do.
-I’ll have to observe them for a while longer and make some proper calculations before I say anything concrete, though.”
+“Orion never got off the drawing board for us, but assuming that their calculations only have minimal errors… they’ll arrive five days before we do.”

 My breath hitched.
 “They had to have planned this, then.
 We’ve been visible to them for years; they should’ve been able to guess our speed, and it wouldn’t be a stretch to assume that they could estimate our trajectory.
 This… this is a rendezvous mission.
 It has to be.”